mvolkmann/MyUnixEnv/notes/AngularNotes.md

   - makes sense for data that is streaming, but REST calls that return JSON are not
   - should just use Fetch API and async/await.
+  - way more complicated for DOM event handling than just using event handlers
 * build times are way too slow
 * that Angular Package Format is needed
 * excessive use of classes; should use more plain functions